-From a holistic perspective, all of our body systems are interconnected so if one system is out of whack, it influences others.
-With acne, the underlying cause is likely to be one or potentially all of the following: hormonal imbalance, liver congestion, and/or gut inflammation.
+From a holistic perspective, all of our body systems are interconnected, so if one system is out of whack, it influences the others.
+With acne, the underlying cause is likely to be one or potentially all of the following: hormonal imbalance, liver congestion, or gut inflammation.

 Acne’s Underlying Causes

-- Liver Congestion – Our skin is our biggest organ of elimination.
-It works within a system that includes the liver, kidneys, lymphatic system and large intestine.
+Our skin is our biggest organ of elimination.
+It works within a system that includes the liver, kidneys, lymphatic system, and large intestine.
 Everything that goes into your body (food, water, air, skin products, household cleaners, etc.) must be filtered by the liver and eliminated properly.

-Hormones Involved in Hormonal Imbalance and Acne:
+The Hormones Involved in Hormonal Imbalance and Acne

-- Estrogen – High estrogen in relation to progesterone (AKA estrogen dominance) is a root cause in many hormonal imbalance conditions, such as PMS, PCOS (polycystic ovary syndrome), and endometriosis.
-Estrogen dominance can be caused by: i) exposure to xenoestrogens which are toxins that mimic estrogen and wreak havoc on your endocrine system and; ii) inadequate estrogen clearance due to sluggish liver function.
+High estrogen in relation to progesterone (estrogen dominance) is a root cause in many hormonal imbalance conditions, such as PMS, polycystic ovary syndrome (PCOS), and endometriosis.
+Estrogen dominance can be caused by exposure to xenoestrogens (toxic compounds that mimic estrogen and wreak havoc on your endocrine system) and inadequate estrogen clearance due to sluggish liver function.

-- Cortisol – We know cortisol as our stress hormone.
-One of the mechanisms of cortisol is that it tells the body to release more sugar into the bloodstream which can cause high blood sugar and high insulin.
-This often leads to increased inflammation and the vicious cycle continues!
+We know cortisol as our stress hormone.
+One of the mechanisms of cortisol is that it tells the body to release more sugar into the bloodstream, causing high blood sugar and high insulin levels.

 Possible Causes of Hormonal Acne